-Literacy Groups provide small group instruction in reading and writing to first and second grade students utilizing the training, knowledge, and expertise of the Reading Recovery Program.
-Literacy Groups offer the same type of reading and writing support for a group of students at a critical time in their development of reading competence.
-Students are selected to participate in a Literacy Group based on the results of the Reading Recovery Observational Survey, district assessments and/or teacher recommendation.
+Literacy Groups provide small group instruction in reading and writing to first and second grade students.
+Literacy Groups offer reading and writing support for a group of students at a critical time in their development of literacy competence.
+Students are selected to participate in a Literacy Group based on multiple assessment measures, including the DRA and teacher recommendation.